edinburgh-napier/set09121/labs/lab2/pong_2.md

 This exercise isn't following best practices, and isn't how you or I would go about building a game in the future.
 This is a thought exercise in how basic a game can get and to get you making something interactive quickly.

-### practical_1/main.cpp
-In this example, we will be overwriting the SFML hello world code you used in the last lab.
-This is to save you some faff time with CMake.

-{:class="important"}
-**Make sure you take a back up of that code, as it will be useful to test CMake when you create new projects in later labs!**

 I'll get you started off with the top of your file.
 It's the usual imports and namespaces, followed by some variables we will use for game rules, and then 3 shapes, 1 circle for the ball, and 2 rectangles stored in an array for the paddles.

 **I recommend you type the code you're given in manually, rather than just copying and pasting.
 This will get you used to SFML and C++ syntax and common mistakes!** You can, of course, compare your code to the original if Visual Studio complains, but it's a good habit to get in, especially if you've never written C++ before.